Skip to main content

 The sun is blazing, foreheads are sweating, not a cloud in the sky,

-as a massive steamship sets sail from the California harbor.
+as a huge steamship sets sail from the California harbor.
 The destination:

 the icy coast of Greenland.